Jim-JMCD/DuplicateFF/How to delete duplicate files.md

 bash files_to_remove
 ~~~

-.....that will delete all unwanteed files.
+.....that will delete all unwanted files.

 OR